EspressoSystems/hyperplonk/README.md

 ### Install RUST

-We recommend using nix for install the correct version of rust and additional libraries:
+We recommend using nix for installing the correct version of rust and additional libraries:

 ```bash